Cell Line - Methods summary

 • (iv) find the highest correlating genes and further to classify all genes according to their cell line-specific expression

-The RNA expression levels were determined for all protein-coding genes (n = 20162) across the 1206 human cell lines and the results are presented on the gene summary page of the Cell Lines section as exemplified in the figure below.
+The RNA expression levels were determined for all protein-coding genes (n = 20162) across the 1206 human cell lines and the results are presented on the gene summary page of the Cell line resource as exemplified in the figure below.

-On the cell line category specific pages, which are accessed by clicking on the piechart or the colored boxes on the Cell Line section page, plots showing the cancer-related pathway (PROGENy) and cytokine (CytoSig) activity relative to the average expression of all analyzed cell lines as the baseline are displayed.
+On the cell line category specific pages, which are accessed by clicking on the piechart or the colored boxes on the Cell line resource page, plots showing the cancer-related pathway (PROGENy) and cytokine (CytoSig) activity relative to the average expression of all analyzed cell lines as the baseline are displayed.

 For 26 TCGA disease cohorts the ranking list of the cell lines based on gene expression similarity to the corresponding disease cohort is shown.
 This can be served as a reference for cell line selection for in vitro experiments when studying a specific cancer type.